-A sample of the driver's breath, blood, or urine, taken soon after the act of driving, is the best scientific evidence of being under the influence.
-Such tests can serve to support and supplement the officer's observations as well.

-Implied consent

-Any person who drives a motor vehicle is understood to have already agreed, at the time the license was issued, to submit to chemical testing for alcohol/drug levels.
-(Vehicle Code Section 23612)

-The peace officer does not have to seek any further consent from the person at the time of the arrest.

-The legislative intent of Vehicle Code Section 23612 was to avoid confrontations with persons under the influence over evidence collection procedures.

-Qualified consent

-Because of the presumption of implied consent, a driver is not allowed to further qualify or place conditions on that consent.

-For example, a driver who agrees to take a chemical test only if his or her own physician or attorney can be present has refused the test.
-Similarly, consent conditioned on taking both tests, the breath, and the blood test, is a refusal.

-Chemical tests

-Chemical tests are incidental to arrest.
-They can be administered when the arresting peace officer has reasonable cause (i.e., probable cause) to believe the person was driving an automobile in violation of:

-- alcohol individuals under the age of 21 (Vehicle Code Section 23140) - driving under the influence of alcohol and/or drugs (Vehicle Code Sections 23152) - driving under the influence of alcohol and/or drugs causing injury (Vehicle Code Section 23153)
+Introduction driving, is th The driver's breath, blood, or urine, taken soon after the act of the best scientific evidence of being under the influence.
+Such tests support and supplement the officer's observations as well.
+Implied consent at the time t who drives a motor vehicle is understood to have already agreed , he license was issued, to submit to chemical testing for g levels.
+(Vehicle Code Section 23612) The peace o the time of t fficer does not have to seek any further consent from the person at he arrest.
+NOTE: The legislative intent of Vehicle Code Section 23612 was to avoid confrontations with persons under the influence over evidence collection procedures.
+Qualified consent the presumption of implied consent, a driver is not allowed to ify or place conditions on that consent. physician or e, a driver who agrees to take a chemical test only if his or her own attorney can be present has refused the test.
+Similarly, consent on taking both tests, the breath, and the blood test, is a refusal.
+Chemical tests arresting pea sts are incidental to arrest.
+They can be administered when the ace officer has reasonable cause (i.e., probable cause) to believe was driving an automobile in violation of: - individuals under the age of 21 (Vehicle Code Section 23140) under the influence of alcohol and/or drugs (Vehicle Code Sections - under the influence of alcohol and/or drugs causing injury (Vehicle ction 23153)

-Types of tests

-A person lawfully arrested for driving under the influence has the choice of providing a blood sample or a breath sample for testing purposes.
+Types of tests A person lawfully arrested for driving under the influence has the choice of providing a blood sample or a breath sample for testing purposes.
 A urine test may be offered when the breath and blood tests are not available.
 Breath tests do not measure for drugs.
 A person who chooses to submit to a breath test may also be required to submit to a blood test if the peace officer has reasonable cause to believe that the person was driving under the influence of drugs or a combination of alcohol and drugs.
 When the driver is afflicted with hemophilia or is using an anticoagulant under the direction of a physician, the driver shall submit to and complete a urine test Vehicle Code Section 23612(b) and 23612(c).
 NOTE: The peace officer should state in the report the facts of that belief.
+Timing The amount of alcohol or drugs in the blood begins to diminish soon after drinking or ingestion stops.
+Delay in testing could lead to a result that is lower than the true alcohol/drug level at the time of driving.
+For this reason, chemical tests must be taken as soon as possible, preferably within three hours , from the time of the incident.
+NOTE: The peace officer should not in any way imply that the driver has a right to delay the test or that the driver has a right to change his or her mind regarding consent.